micharbet/CLE/HOWTO.md

 name and instead of command there is additional information in square brackets.

 ### Searching through history
-Function `h` is simple wrapper for regular 'history' command.
-Basically it just colorizes it's output highliting command number and the command itself.
+Function `h` is simple shortcut for regular 'history' command.
+Basically it just colorizes it's output highliting sequence number and the command itself.

 New command `hh` works with rich history.
 When issued without arguments it prints out 100 recent records.
 However you can alter it's behavior or in